 The ideal component of initiation for Zac is that you want the element of surprise, but it is also Extremely Important not to surprise your teammates as well.
 You want them to be near, close enough to instantly engage.
 You'd want to engage on their carries, able to directly Elastic Slingshot combo into let's bounce.
 Then move into bouncing onto the people who are hopping onto your carries, as a fast peel for them, all the while spamming Unstable Matter and slowly chipping down the health of their entire team, including tanks!

-When you are done with your ultimate, make sure to use Stretching Strike to start peeling for your team.
+When you are done with your ultimate, make sure to use Stretching Strikes to start peeling for your team.
 That is very important, by then, your enemies should be dead anyway.
 Most important of all, do not be afraid to die.
 Your passive has 4 blobs in 4 directions, and is extremely hard to focus and AoE down within a teamfight.
 If they do decide to start hitting them, they are losing downtime on who they should be focusing, you team, which is awesome :D.

 If you have questions, ask please!
 If I am missing anything PLEASE LET ME KNOW.
 I will be thankful.
 I am a noob though :)